technomancy/leiningen/README.md

   than all namespaces found in src/ directory.
 * :main - specify a namespace to use as main for an executable jar.
 * :repositories - additional maven repositories to search for dependencies.
-* :source-path, :compile-path, :library-path, :test-path - alternate locations for src/, classes/, lib/, and test/ directories.
+* :source-path, :compile-path, :library-path, :test-path, :resources-path - alternate paths for src/, classes/, lib/, resources/, and test/ directories.

 ## FAQ